Guide, Updated 18 May 2026

 8 min read

-The headline 48.7 percent UK pass rate is the volume-weighted average of dozens of cohorts that each behave differently.
-Sidcup runs 59 percent.
-Belvedere runs 32.2 percent.
-Lerwick runs 68 percent.
-Chingford runs 36.5 percent.
+The headline 48.66 percent UK pass rate (2024-25) is the volume-weighted average of dozens of cohorts that each behave differently.
+Sidcup (London) runs 59 percent.
+Wolverhampton runs 33.4 percent.
+Peebles in the Scottish Borders runs 67 percent.
+Chingford (London) runs 36.5 percent.
 The most useful number for a learner is not the national average.
 It is the average for their cohort at their centre on their booking pattern.
 This guide stacks every comparison on one page.

 22.5pp